 One of the keys to success is working with a genuine company and working hard.

 In addition, the nature of the product also counts.
 For example, Nigerians consume a lot of data and airtime daily.

 Is the company called Recharge and Get Paid real?
 The company is registered under the Corporate Affairs Commission.
 Many Nigerians are doing this business and many use their VTU portal daily for transactions.

 Someone asked, is Recharge and Get Paid a going concern?

 According to the compliance Monitoring and Enforcement Reports of the second and third quarters of 2019.
 The Nigerian Communications Commission (NCC) de-registered Recharge and Get paid.

 The commission claimed that it published a disclaimer in two (2) national dailies on the de-registration of RAGP licence.

-According to the commission, Mobile Network Operators (MNO) were directed to cease any communications service with RAGP.
+The commission also claims that Mobile Network Operators (MNO) were directed to cease any communications service with RAGP.

 The continuity of any business depends on how the management run the business and the extent to which the business management are legal and regulatory compliant.

 All other things being equal, the business stands a chance of growing and surviving.